Ted Coombs: Roller Skating

 Along the way he broke the record for miles skated in one day by skating 120 miles (139.121 kilometers) non-stop from Breckenridge, Texas into Dallas, Texas.
 He headed North and was given a parade in Chicago followed by Playboy Bunnies skating in costume to greet Jane Byrne, the mayor of Chicago.
 (Dorothy Stratten, Playboy's Playmate of the Month for August 1979 and Playmate of the Year for 1980, appeared uncredited in the movie Americathon as a stage dancer.)
 He headed East again through Columbus, Ohio and Pittsburgh, Pennsylvania.
 He fell for the first time in the dangerous curve fronting the Pennsylvania restaurant Noah's Ark on a hill where you can view several states.
-With only minor injuries, he headed to Washington, DC, where he spent the day with Speaker of the House Tip O'Neill, presenting him with a pair of roller skates.
+With only minor injuries, he headed to Washington, D.C., where he spent the day with Speaker of the House Tip O'Neill, presenting him with a pair of roller skates.

 The biggest event on his trip was entering New York City.
 The New York Tunnel Commission closed the Lincoln Tunnel for his trip into the city.
 Accompanied by a police escort, he was the first person to roller skate through the Lincoln Tunnel.
 He was the guest of honor at a Central Park concert given by Eddie Money and later attended the premier of the movie Americathon.

 His trip was not complete.
 While he had fulfilled his agreement with United Artists to make it to New York, his goal was the distance record.
-He headed south to Richmond, Virginia and then west into Missouri, where on September 13, 1979 he broke the world distance record in the small town of Mt.
+He headed south to Richmond, Virginia and then west into Missouri, where on September 13, 1979, he broke the world distance record in the small town of Mt.
 Sterling, Missouri.
 That night, the driver of the van (someone other than Douglas who had left earlier in the trip) stole the van, abandoning Coombs in Mt.
 Sterling.
 Ted continued skating into Sedalia, Missouri, where roller-skate rink owners in Missouri and Leavenworth, Kansas, had skate-a-thons and raised money for his continued trip.
 Coombs continued until Yates Center, Kansas where he stopped his trip, having skated 5,193 miles (8,375.33 kilometers).
 He took a bus to Las Vegas in order to retrieve the van and then returned to his home in Hermosa Beach.